bencardoen/DataCurator.jl/README.md

 - Python
   - Julia has a definitive advantage in its typing inference for safety and with JIT has a near C-like speed.
 Python lacks multiple dispatch, or typed dispatch, which is leveraged heavily in this package

+## Our approach
+- Uses Julia for speed without compromising on high level features
+- Ensures portability by packaging everything in a single Singularity image so
+  - it runs everywhere
+  - it runs the same everywhere
+  - no dependencies, nor even Julia are needed
+- Uses TOML configuration files, designed to be human readable, as **recipes**
+- Runs in parallel, with a large set of predefined operations common to dataset processing

 ## Quickstart recipes